pendle-finance/sdk-boros-public/documentation/API.docs.md

-# Secret Tune Core V2 API Documentation
+# Boros Core V2 API Documentation

 ## Overview

-Secret Tune Core V2 provides a comprehensive REST API for interacting with the protocol.
+Boros Core V2 provides a comprehensive REST API for interacting with the protocol.
 The API is organized into several main categories.

 ## API Endpoints and Related Terms